Friends of the South River Park and Greenway

 Improve Access

-To further this goal, in 2012 the town purchased the 37 acre Pratt Farm abutting the South River and the Bridle Trail culminating at the Keville Foot bridge bordering Dandelion Park.
+In 2012 the town purchased the 37 acre Pratt Farm abutting the South River and the Bridle Trail culminating at the Keville Foot bridge bordering Dandelion Park.

 The trail provides public access to the only remaining largely undisturbed property on the South River.
 Visitors can see a unique wetland landscape that provides critical habitat for wetland plants, birds species, small animals and brook trout that rely on the cold water stream for survival.